Security Experts Rebut The Guardian's Report That Claimed WhatsApp Has a Backdoor

 EXACTLY.
 I went into a lot more detail and rambling in my own comment, but you are 100% right.

-missing the point (Score:4, Informative)
+missing the point (Score:5, Informative)

 He is missing the point.